slashdotdash/node-ledger-rest/README.md

     npm install ledger-rest

-Use the `LedgerRest` class to create a RESTful server.
+Use the `LedgerRest` class to create a new RESTful server and start listening on a given port.

-    LedgerRest = require('ledger-rest').LedgerRest;
+    var LedgerRest = require('ledger-rest').LedgerRest;

     var server = new LedgerRest({ file: 'path/to/ledger/journal/file.dat' });

     server.listen(3000);

 Or use the command line runner to start a server listening on the given port and serving a single Ledger `.dat` file.

+	npm install ledger-rest -g

     ledger-rest -p <port> -f path/to/ledger/journal/file.dat